krayin/krayin-docs/docs/2.0/architecture/packages.md

 ### Installer

 The Installer Package in Krayin CRM streamlines the setup and installation process, allowing users to quickly and efficiently get the CRM up and running.
-The package now includes command-line interface (CLI) support, enhancing ease of use and automation capabilities.
+The package now includes Command Line Interface (CLI) and Graphical User Interface (GUI) support, enhancing ease of use and automation capabilities.
 Here’s a detailed description of its functionalities:

 Key Features